ncuillery/rn-diff/README.md

 # RN diff

+### Thank you for using and supporting rn-diff!
+## For all your upgrading needs, visit the [react-native-community repo](https://github.com/react-native-community/rn-diff-purge).

 This repository exposes an untouched React Native app generated with the CLI `react-native init RnDiffApp` and upgraded with the CLI `react-native upgrade` after each version of React Native.